 Inventory management is all about making better decisions that result in better balance.
 This depends on the shifting goals that are influenced by the reality of the events going on in the warehouse.
 Tools that can improve balance provide a large and ongoing return on investment.
 The goal is to reduce inventory levels, resulting in significant savings.
 Because right-sizing is a complex challenge, cost control and customer satisfaction have become the focus.
 These are driving the adoption of more sophisticated systems of inventory management.
 By utilizing new, flexible, and refined tools that provide for dynamic optimization of inventories to maximize customer service and market share while decreasing inventory investment and lowering costs, inventory managers can significantly impact overall competitiveness and profitability.

 To learn more about how wholesalers and distributors use visibility to achieve greater performance, download our whitepaper, ERP in Wholesale and Distribution: A Logical Solution to Logistical Challenges.
-Contact us for more information about Sage X3 or Sage 300 which can help you establish greater visibility into your inventory systems.
+Contact us for more information about Sage EM (formerly known as Sage X3) or Sage 300cloud (formerly known as Sage 300) which can help you establish greater visibility into your inventory systems.